lemasieu/1-step-calculation-quiz/README.markdown

 2. Answer each question by entering a number in the input field and clicking "Trả lời" (Submit).
 3. View feedback (correct/incorrect, answer, explanation) after submitting.
 4. Click "Tiếp theo" (Next) to proceed to the next question (enabled only after answering).
+5. Use the navigation buttons (1-20) to review answered questions or the current question:
+   - Green buttons indicate correct answers.
+   - Red buttons indicate incorrect answers.
+   - Blue button indicates the current question.
+   - Gray buttons (disabled) indicate unanswered questions.
-5. Track progress via the counter (correct/total, percentage) displayed above the question.
+6. Track progress via the counter (correct/total, percentage) displayed above the question.
-6. Complete all 20 questions to see the final score.
+7. Complete all 20 questions to see the final score, with the option to review any question.

 ## Customization
 - **Add Questions**: Edit `quiz.json` to include more questions, following the same structure with `so1`, `so2` placeholders.
 - **Adjust Number Ranges**: Modify `getRandomInt` or `getDivisibleNumbers` in `script.js` to change the range of random numbers (e.g., currently 1-100 for addition, 50-200 for subtraction, 2-20/2-10 for multiplication, and integer division).
 - **Support Remainders**: Update `getDivisibleNumbers` in `script.js` to include remainders for division questions if desired.
-- **Change Styling**: Edit `styles.css` to adjust colors, fonts, or layout.
+- **Change Styling**: Edit `styles.css` to adjust colors, fonts, or layout (e.g., navigation button size or arrangement).
+- **Increase Questions**: Add more questions to `quiz.json` and update the navigation button creation in `script.js` to support more than 20 questions (e.g., 40 buttons).

 ## Contributing
 Feel free to fork the repository, make improvements, and submit pull requests.
 Issues and feature requests can be reported on the [GitHub Issues page](https://github.com/lemasieu/1-step-calculation-quiz/issues).